 There are several types of click and drag movements that you can perform in a Chart Analysis window including horizontal scrolling along the time axis, vertical scaling of sub-graph elements, and object-specific movements in and between sub-graphs.

 Selecting (clicking on) an object allows you to use the mouse to drag that object to a new position within the chart.
-In the case of price bars (symbol data) and indicators, you can drag the selected object to a new sub-graph.
+In the case of price data (bars) and studies, you can drag the selected object to a new sub-graph.
 For drawing objects, you can drag it to a new position relative to its underlying price data in the sub-graph.
 An object is marked by a series of square boxes when it is selected.
 The mouse pointer must be over some portion of the selected object for it to be dragged while holding down the mouse button.

-Clicking and dragging on the background of a chart (with background dragging disabled and no other objects selected) will display a data tip near the intersection of the horizontal and vertical cross hairs that track the mouse pointer.
-You can specify the quadrant in which to display the data tip from the DataTips section of Chart Analysis Preferences > General tab.
+Clicking and dragging on the background of a chart will display a data tip near the intersection of the horizontal and vertical cross hairs that track the mouse pointer.
+You can specify the quadrant in which to display the data tip from the DataTips section of Settings > Preferences > Display tab.